Blocks forming the word 'fertility' on a gray backdrop

 • Shrinking the testes, which can cause impotence or infertility

-• Causing early or decreased ejaculation
+• Causing early ejaculation or decreasing the ability to ejaculate

 • Changing the shape, size, and movement of healthy sperm